roytang/blog/content/post/2006/05/pop-culture-consumer-whore.md

   * Episode 21 of Smallville Season 5
   * Episodes 18 and 19 of Simpsons Season 17
   * 8 hours of Suikoden V gameplay
-  * &#8230;and probably 2-3 odd hours of watching random cartoons or wrestling on TV
+  * ... and probably 2-3 odd hours of watching random cartoons or wrestling on TV

-Hmm&#8230;I forgot to watch a movie though.
-At least I'm not a complete TV zombie&#8230;I'm usually either a PC zombie or a PS2 zombie :p
+Hmm...
+I forgot to watch a movie though.
+At least I'm not a complete TV zombie...
+I'm usually either a PC zombie or a PS2 zombie :p